Men's Curl Club

 Curl type helps, but it is not the full routine.

-Your curl type tells you the shape of your hair pattern, but your routine also depends on hair length, density, dryness, frizz, how much hold you want and how much time you want to spend styling.
-Many men also have more than one curl type.
+Curl type tells you the shape of your pattern.
+Your routine also depends on hair length, density, strand thickness, dryness, frizz, scalp oiliness, product buildup, how much hold you want and how how much Hold you want and how much time you want to spend on The Routine.

 The curl type scale: from wavy to coily